soorajss1729/soorajss1729.github.io/_mathematics/mathematics.md

         border: none; /* Remove border */
         max-width: 100%; /* Align with text environment */
         margin: 20px 0; /* Add spacing above and below */
+        font-family: inherit; /* Use the same font as the page */
+        font-weight: normal; /* Ensure no bolding */
     }
     .toc h2 {
         font-size: 1.5em;
         color: #333;
         text-align: left; /* Align with text */
-        text-transform: none; /* Ensure title is not in uppercase */ }
+        text-transform: none; /* Ensure title is not in uppercase */
+        font-family: inherit; /* Use the same font as the page */
+        font-weight: normal; /* Ensure no bolding */
+    }
     .toc ul {
         list-style: none; /* Remove bullets */